karthik451951-prog/Safety-Focused-Route-Planning-Web-Application/README.md

 User-centric navigation features
 The primary goal is to enhance user security during travel, especially in unfamiliar or high-risk areas.

-🧠 Hackathon Experience

-Although our team didn’t secure a prize, the hackathon journey was highly rewarding.
-From ideation and rapid prototyping to late-night debugging and final presentation, the experience pushed us to think critically and build under real-world constraints.

 Key takeaways:
 Hands-on experience with real-time web technologies Strong collaboration and teamwork